Shipping a Location-Based App in NYC: Subway Dead Zones, Urban Canyons, and What Actually Works

 • a realistic background budget,

 your app stops feeling fragile.
-You will still get messy data, but you’ll stop letting messy data control the user experience.
+You’ll still get messy data, but you’ll stop letting messy data control the user experience.

 0 views